NilayGanvit/Option-Pricing-Greeks-Binomial-Trinomial-Tree-Models/README.md

 # Option-Pricing-Greeks-Binomial-Trinomial-Tree-Models

-This repository contains the implementation and analysis for MScFE 620 Derivative Pricing – Group Work Project 1.
+This repository contains the implementation and analysis.
 The project focuses on:

 Pricing European and American vanilla options using binomial and trinomial tree models.